 What's in the files?

-Our files about Aboriginal and Torres Strait Islander people contain information on:
+The National Archives holds many files about Aboriginal and Torres Strait Islander peoples.

 - social welfare activities

 - the Northern Territory from 1911 to 1978